 To be eligible to join, candidate organisations must:

-- demonstrate a proven track record in the design, delivery and evaluation of CME accredited programmes in Europe
+- Full members must demonstrate a proven track record in the design, delivery and evaluation of CME accredited activities in Europe

 - Be a registered European legal entity with a European operating office, and pay an annual membership fee*

 Organisations that do not quite meet all the requirements for full membership may apply to be Associate Members.
 More information in the Policy Document.

 To apply for Full or Associate membership, please complete an application form and return it to the Good CME Practice group Secretariat, Alison Copley by email acopley@gCMEp.org

 All members are required to reapply each year and renew their membership using this form.